dshieble/dshieble.github.io/_posts/2023-05-14-large-language-models-part-1.md

 </script>

+> This post is part one in a two part series on how to use LLMs in a software system.
+Find part two [here](https://danshiebler.com/2023-05-15-large-language-models-part-2)

-Generative large language models (LLMs) like ChatGPT have changed the game.
-Problems that previously required massive amounts of labeled data to solve are now accessible to everyone.
-This has tremendous implications for the future of software develoment, data science, and machine learning engineering.
+Generative large language models (LLMs) will revolutionize the way we approach complex problems.
+Many companies no longer need to acquire vast amounts of custom labeled data to train specialized AI systems: LLMs make generalized problem-solving capabilities accessible to all.
+The implications for software development, data science, and machine learning engineering are profound.

-In this post we explore how to solve complex real world problems with LLMs.
-We anchor to a motivating example of fraud detection.
+In this post, we delve into the art of leveraging LLMs to tackle real-world challenges.
+To illustrate their capabilities, we focus on the motivating example of fraud detection.

 Payment processors classify transactions as fraudulent or safe using tabular or numeric signals like purchase history, product metadata, transaction context, etc. Historically, solving this kind of problem required training human reviewers or using thousands or even millions of example transactions.
 We will explore how to present these signals to an LLM and transform this problem to one that an LLM can solve.